47 Things to Do in Taipei

 XiaHai City Temple

-Xiahai City Temple gained fame recently for being mentioned in this CNN article as being a place where singles go to pray for love.
+Xiahai City Temple gained fame for being mentioned in this CNN article as being a place where singles go to pray for love.
 While we can’t guarantee that you’ll find love if you come to this temple and pray to the god of love, you can definitely give it a shot.

 DiHua Street